vanton/saved/README.md

 ### October 11, 2019

 - [Simonwep/pickr](https://github.com/Simonwep/pickr) : 🍭 Flat, simple, multi-themed, responsive and hackable Color-Picker library.
 No dependencies, no jQuery.
 Compatible with all CSS Frameworks e.g. Bootstrap, Materialize.
 Supports alpha channel, rgba, hsla, hsva and more!
+- [doczjs/docz](https://github.com/doczjs/docz) : ✍🏻It has never been so easy to document your things!

 ### September 30, 2019